Onto-Med/COP/CONTRIBUTING.md

 We are very happy about contributions!

-It is recommended to use an ontology editor such as [Protégé](https://protege.stanford.edu/) to modify the ontology [cop.owl](cop.owl).
+It is recommended to use an ontology editor such as [Protégé](https://protege.stanford.edu/) to modify the ontology [cop.ttl](cop.ttl).
 If you want to contribute changes, please do so by:

 1. cloning this repository (forking for external contributors)